crumblingstatue/noten/README.md

 ## [constants]
 You can define various constants here that you can use in your templates.
 Any type that TOML accepts is valid.

+# Processing the templates
+Noten reads each template in the `directories.input` directory, processes them, and outputs the generated documents to `directories.output`.